-Athens Parthenon was built as thanks to Athena goddess for the triumph of Athens over the Persians.
+Athens Parthenon was built as thanks to the Athena goddess for the triumph of Athens over the Persians.
 And rest assured, Athenians (led by their legendary statesman Pericles) couldn’t have thought of a more lavish way to please their patron...

 Namely, inside the most sacred room, the cella, they put a gigantic sculpture of Athena Parthenos, sculpted by Phidias himself.
 But it’s not only its size that must have flattered the goddess!

-Check here for a clickable plan of Parthenon and try to find a click that will give you the view of the sculpture inside the temple!
+Check here for a clickable plan of the Parthenon and try to find a click that will give you the view of the sculpture inside the temple!

 To see what the sculpture must have looked like, check this reconstruction drawing of Athena Parthenos!